IHT business relief: Why trusts are important

 Trusts created after 29 October 2024

-There are also several areas where clarification is needed on the use of the trust £1m allowance.
-For example, it appears that once the £1m allowance is allocated to a post 30 October 2024 trust that it will be used up for the life of the settlor, even if that trust is wound up or no longer has qualifying property.
+Once the £1m allowance, or a portion of it,is allocated to a post-30 October 2024 trust, it will be used up for the life of the settlor, even if that trust is wound up or no longer has qualifying property.

-Similarly, where a single trust is used by multiple settlors, for instance to reduce the administrative burden, it is not clear whether each transferor could bring up to £1m allowance for the trust.
-In addition, the way the £1m allowance is applied to multiple exits of qualifying property of different values on a single day is not clear.
+Where a single trust is used by multiple settlors, for instance to reduce the administrative burden, each transferor could bring up to £1m allowance for the trust.
+Where there are multiple exits of qualifying property of different values on a single day, the allowance allocated in proportion to their value.

 Action